honeynet/honeynet.org/README.md

 #### TODO (stretch goals)

- - Replicate the fancy front page animation with CSS.
  - Can we do something smart about "active projects"?
 Scrape activity stats from GitHub maybe?
  - Write new blog entries.